-The Hastings site is currently utilised by approximately 45 Lead Maternity Carers.1 who access the facilities to provide primary care.
+The Hastings site is currently utilised by approximately 45 Lead Maternity Carers who access the facilities to provide primary care.
 Additionally, a team of over 90 clinicians and ten care associates provide in-patient and out-patient care to the Hawke's Bay maternal population.
 As Hawke's Bay Fallen Soldiers' Memorial Hospital is a training facility, midwifery students and medical trainee interns are supported throughout our service on a regular basis.

 Amongst the 62 midwives and nurses currently employed by Maternity Services, there are numerous clinicians that embrace additional clinical roles.
 A team of two DHB midwives provide specific daily outpatient care to our non-acute secondary or shared care women attending our Day Assessment Unit (DAU).
 Three experienced midwives share the fundamental role of Clinical Midwife Co-ordinator and a collaborative team of five DHB midwives provide antenatal and postnatal care to women with complex medical or social problems, in addition to supporting our high-risk antenatal clinics and undertaking community primary care visits for women who do not have a lead maternity carer.
-Further specialist roles fulfilled by HBDHB midwives and nurses are Infant Safe Sleep Coordinator, IV Resource Representative, Maternal and Child Health Smokefree Co-ordinator, Pregnancy and Parenting Education Co-ordinator, and the Maternity Guidelines Co-ordinator.
+Further specialist roles fulfilled by HBDHB midwives and nurses are Infant Safe Sleep Co-ordinator, IV Resource Representative, Maternal and Child Health Smokefree Co-ordinator.